wp-plugins/multisite-cloner/readme.txt

 == Upgrade Notice ==

-= 0.1.4 =
+= 0.1.5 =
-This is the first public release.
+* Independence of the uploads directory structure.